 Pacitan is one of the most popular beach destination of Java.
-It has regular good waves for surfers, nice beaches for chillers and has given Indonesia its fifth president (Susilo Bambang Yudhoyono).
+It has regular good waves for surfers, nice beaches for chillers and has given Indonesia its sixth president (Susilo Bambang Yudhoyono).

 Pacitan gets really crowded in the weekend with people coming from all over Central Java to have good time in family.
 Most popular spots (like Klayar beach) are better avoided at such time.

 The area is best explored on a rented motorbike.
 Besides the popular tourist spot, this is a really peaceful region with nice countryside and lots of calm beaches (just follow the coast).

 The nicest beach of Pacitan is probably Klayar, west of town.
 Entrance is 10’000Rp (+2’000Rp to access the viewpoint showed below).
 During the weekend it’s very, very crowded (with quad rental, picnic leftovers …).

 There is also a camping ground and many homestays around.

 Another popular spot is Banyutibo, a very small carved in rocks.
 The place has definetly some charm but unfortunately concrete structures have been built all around.
 Don’t expect to have the place for yourself either.

 The landscape of Kasap beach is sometimes described by touts as ‘Raja Ampat in Java’, no offense but absolutely not.
 From the same parking lot, you could also hire a boat for a small trip over the Maron river (about 20’000Rp).
 Entrance is charged 5’000Rp + 2’000Rp for the parking.

 A couple of caves have been equiped for tourism.
 The Gong cave (Goa Gong) has made quite a good job for instance.
 Entrance is 15’000Rp per person.